What does my wallet's backup do?

 Exodus the company does not control nor have access to your funds.
-We do not store your 12-word phrase nor password and cannot retrieve or reset any of these items for you.
+We do not store your secret phrase nor password and cannot retrieve or reset any of these items for you.
 If you lose access to your wallet, we cannot help you recover it.
-You alone are in full control and responsible for creating a backup and keeping your recovery phrase safe.
+You alone are in full control and responsible for creating a backup and keeping your secret phrase safe.

 All of these are really important and they are all private information for your eyes only!

-Your 12-word recovery phrase is the “master private key” to all of your assets.
-All of your private keys are mathematically derived from your 12-word phrase, also known as the seed.
+Your secret phrase is the “master private key” to all of your assets.
+All of your private keys are mathematically derived from your 12-word phrase, also known as the seed or secret phrase.
 In other words, the 12-word recovery phrase by itself will give full access to ALL of your blockchain assets to anyone who has it!

-See our article on The Do’s and Don’ts of 12-Word Phrases and Private Keys for tips on keeping your recovery phrase safe.
+See our article on The Do’s and Don’ts of 12-Word Phrases and Private Keys for tips on keeping your secret phrase safe.

 - Write them on a piece of paper.

 - Do not take any screenshots of them.